How to choose between iOS App Development Vs Android App Development

 Consider the device screen size when designing

-Its important to include this as part of UX research activity and base the UX design on the findings.
+It’s essential to include this as part of UX research activity and base the UX design on the findings.

 Performance testing for apps on each platform

-This ensures that iOS users get a high-quality application that won’t crash unexpectedly and runs smoothly across all platforms and devices.
+This ensures iOS users get a high-quality application that won’t crash unexpectedly and runs smoothly across all platforms and devices.

 Google Play Store doesn’t have a stringent testing policy, so it’s common for unreliable apps to be published.
 They believe that the market can weed out the bad apps automatically by leaving bad reviews and ignoring them.

-But that means, if your app is substandard and still makes it on to the store, the users will rip it apart with scathing reviews.
+But that means if your app is substandard and still makes it onto the store, the users will rip it apart with scathing reviews.
 It can lead to a tarnished reputation for both the developer and the company.

-When users report an app, rate it abysmally and leave nasty reviews, Google eventually removes it from the Play Store.
+When users report an app, rate it abysmally, and leave nasty reviews, Google eventually removes it from the Play Store.

 User data security concerns

-Security concerns are another vital issue when deciding on android versus iOS app development.
-Because of the “no-checking” policy adopted by the Google Play store, apps that could potentially compromise user data, go unnoticed.
+Security concerns are another vital issue when deciding on Android versus iOS app development.
+Because of the “no-checking” policy adopted by the Google Play store, apps that could potentially compromise user data go unnoticed.

-If developers are not proactive about testing their app for security vulnerabilities when testing and users install it, their data is at risk and so is the app itself.
+If developers are not proactive about testing their app for security vulnerabilities when testing and users install it, their data is at risk, and so is the app itself.

 Choosing seasonal employees or contractors for internal app development

-In case they are seasonal employees, for example, for a departmental store, an iOS app won’t be easy to use.
+If they are seasonal employees, for example, for a departmental store, an iOS app won’t be easy to use.
 They’ll have to set up separate Apple iOS IDs for each one before they can use the app.

-For android, there are no such legal complications.
+For Android, there are no such legal complications.
 Your business can ask new employees to download the app on their phones and get to work ASAP.

 So, Android wins the debate for employee-facing apps.